-36.2 For any pit stop, cars must stop a minimum of 50 cm from the prescribed line designating the start of the working area.

-Should a car overshoot its pit garage, it may be pushed back to its location by the mechanics, under supervision of the marshals with yellow flags.

-36.3 Only the car controller and the replacing Driver and where required a fuel hose attendant are allowed in the working area before the car has stopped and a maximum of one lap before the pit stop of the car.
+- 36.2 For any pit stop, mechanics working on the car must be over the line before touching the car.
+Should a car overshoot its pit garage, it may be pushed back to its location by the mechanics, under supervision of the marshals with yellow flags. - 36.3 Only the car controller and the replacing Driver are allowed in the working area before the car has stopped and a maximum of one lap before the pit stop of the car.